andychen120/PentiumQuiz/README.md

 Follow https://github.com/stefanprodan/openfaas-gke to install OpenFaas.
 But I could not launch OpenFaas at the final step.
 After check log and status of OpenFaas pod, it shows insufficient memory.
 It is caused by reserving g1-smal instance which is too small for OpenFaas.
 After reserving n1-instance-2, OpenFaas could be launched.
 # 3. MySQL setting
 Follow https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/ to install MySQL server on GKE.
 MySQL server could be connected via kubectrl exec after install, but could not connected from other site.
 After some study, I fix the service type of MySQL from Nodeport to LoadBalancer and related setting.
 MySQL server finnaly could be access from other site.
-# 4. GOlang function impementation
+# 4. GOlang function build up
 I followd https://blog.alexellis.io/serverless-golang-with-openfaas/ to add my first Golang function on OpenFaas.
   1. faas-cli new --lang go order //Add new function from template.
   2. Fix gateway to my environment.